kaz-Anova/StackNet/releases/README.md

 ## V0.4 version 31/10/2017

 1. Added [original libfm](http://www.libfm.org/), [libffm classification](https://github.com/guestwalk/libffm) and [vowpal wabbit](https://github.com/JohnLangford/vowpal_wabbit) wrappers.
 5 algorithms in total.
-2. Added 'input_index' command.
+2. Added `input_index` command.
 This allows StackNet to be run with user-provided indices as a separate file.
-3. Added 'include_target' command.
+3. Added `include_target` command.
 It appends the target variable in the beginning of the file when `output_name` is used.
 4. Added the ability to make comments in the `params` files using *#*.
 Anything on the right of this symbol is regarded as comment.
 5. Fixed an assertion error in `SklearnknnClassifier`.
+6. Fixed bug in scoring for (StackNet's implementation of) libfm.
-6. Fixed other minor errors.
+7. Fixed other minor errors.

 ## V0.3 version 06/08/2017